RickoNoNo3/react-winbox/README.md

 ![demo screenshot](https://github.com/RickoNoNo3/react-winbox/blob/main/demo.jpg)

 > For users who in react-winbox@<=1.4:
-> - After v1.5, we striped the imports of css files, and they need to be import by users themselves now.
+> - After v1.5, we striped the imports of css files, and they need to be imported by users themselves now.
 See our demo and the [usage](#usage).
 > - some props were deprecated.

 ## Install